 They also use advanced security measures to keep your information and money safe, along with risk management software and threat detection techniques that will automatically inform you of any suspicious activity on your account.

 Moreover, you can track or cancel your transfers with remitly and if you’re not 100% satisfied with your transfer, you’ll be refunded the fees.

 Is Remitly the Right International Money Transfer Service For You?

 All money transfer services have their pros and cons.
 While Remitly is a legitimate business with good customer reviews, it’s still important to consider the pros and cons of transferring or accepting money through their organization, such as:

 Pros of Remitly

-- Promotional rates are often available for new clients
+- Promotions – Promotional exchange rates are often available for new clients.

 Cons of Remitly